cisco/mindmeld/source/blueprints/banking.rst

 	'max_retries' = 1
     }

-    #the app auto fill indicates it is a dialogue state which requires a form and uses slot filling logic
+    #the @app.auto_fill decorator indicates it is a dialogue state handler that requires a form and uses the slot filling logic
     @app.auto_fill(intent='check_balances', form=balance_form)
-    #the function will work as if the required entity has been provided
+    #Control is passed on to this dialogue state handler one the slot-filling process is completed and all required entities in this form have been obtained.
     def check_balances_handler(request, responder):
         if not user_data:
             _pull_data(request)